mmp/pbrt-v4/README.md

 ![Transparent Machines frame, via @beeple](images/teaser-transparent-machines.png)

-This is an early release of pbrt-v4, the rendering system that will be described in the (eventually) forthcoming fourth edition of *Physically Based Rendering: From Theory to Implementation*.
-(We hope to have an online version of the book posted in Fall of 2021 and printed books available in 2022.)
+This is an early release of pbrt-v4, the rendering system that will be described in the forthcoming fourth edition of *Physically Based Rendering:
+From Theory to Implementation*.
+(We hope to have printed books available in Spring of 2022 and there will again be a free online version of the book.)

-We are making this code available for hardy adventurers; it's not yet extensively documented, but if you're familiar with previous versions of pbrt, you should be able to make your away around it.
+We are making this code available for hardy adventurers; it's not yet extensively documented, but if you are familiar with previous versions of pbrt, you should be able to make your away around it.
 Our hope is that the system will be useful to some people in its current form and that any bugs in the current implementation might be found now, allowing us to correct